HinaChoudhry/Pawfect-Pets/README.md

 # Milestone Project 4 – Pawfect Pets

 My fourth and final milestone project is for Pawfect Pets, a full stack e-commerce website for pet toys.
-It contains a homepage, products page, product detail page, shopping bag, checkout page, user profile page and a blog page.
+It contains a homepage, products page, product detail page, shopping bag, checkout page, user profile page, blog page and an FAQ.
 This is a full stack e-commerce website using HTML, CSS, JavaScript, Python and the Django Framework.
 The aim of the website is to sell products to potential customers and have them regularly use the site as a means of buying pet toys for their pets.
 Please note that the card payment details for Stripe should be entered as 4242 recurring as otherwise, it will show as invalid card details.
 [Pawfect Pets](https://pawfect-pets.herokuapp.com/)